programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 {% include figure.html filename="or-en-corpus-analysis-with-spacy-31.png" alt="List of top 10 words most frequently tagged as DATE named entites in critique/evaluation papers, including '2004', '2003', and '2002', among other terms." caption="Figure 31: Top 10 words identified as dates in Critique/Evaluation papers" %}

 Only four of the top dates tagged are words, and the rest are noun references to relative dates or periods.
-This too may indicate genre conventions such as the need to provide context and/or center an argument in relative space and time in evaluative work.
+This too may indicate genre conventions, such as the need to provide context and/or center an argument in relative space and time in evaluative work.
 Future research could analyze chains of named entities (and parts of speech) to get a better understanding of how these features work together to indicate larger rhetorical efforts.

 # Download Enriched Dataset
-To wrap up, download the DataFrame with the spaCy "doc" objects and tags to your local computer as a `.csv` file.
+To wrap up, download the DataFrame with the spaCy "Doc" objects and tags to your local computer as a `.csv` file.
 ```
 # Save paper as csv to your computer's working directory
 final_paper_df.to_csv('MICUSP_papers_with_spaCy_tags.csv')